 It’s my go-to when I want an affordable, flavour-packed lunch that hits all the right notes without breaking the bank.
 I’m obsessed with the grilled chicken noodle bowl (bún gà nướng), and have no shame in stacking my lunch with a duo of lace spring rolls.

-Be warned: you’ve only got a short window to grab some grub.
-Bunn Mee opens at 10.30 am and closes at 2.15 pm, so don’t be tardy!
+- Don’t be tardy!
+You’ve only got a short window to grab some grub, with Bunn Mee opening at 10.30 am and closing at 2.15 pm

 Phat Lon